-It’s true that a lot of thought goes into staging a shot, and many variables are considered before a professional ever presses the shutter button.
+It’s true that a lot of thought goes into staging a shot.
+A professional photographer considers dozens of variables before they press the shutter button.
+However, sometimes pro shots are overkill.
 You don’t actually need a 195 gigapixel image that lets you zoom in from a mile away for anything you sell.
 But there’s a difference between getting the best picture money can buy and the best picture for your specific goods and services.

 That depends on your specific industry and business.
 Using professional pictures for your products or for something that represents the services you offer is the best option.
-But if you have literally thousands of products, that can a little hard to get them all, and even some of the big box stores don’t go into that much detail.
+For example, photos for a website banner.
+But if you have literally thousands of products, that can a little hard to get them all.
+Even some of the big box stores don’t go into that much detail.
 With that many products, we recommend breaking them down by category (especially if you have/want to have an online store) and using one professional image to represent each category at a minimum.

 But candid photos and in-the-moment pictures help give your personality too.
 You don’t need to call in a pro to take a picture of accidentally matching outfits two team members wore or crazy moments like when a cork shoots out of a champagne bottle and lands neatly in a partially-open glasses case (Try that again, Phil!).
-Pictures for social media and quick shots are fine to be done with what you have on hand, and there’s no reason to wait to try and stage everything for a professional arrive when you’re just going to stick it up on Facebook or Instagram.
+Pictures for social media and quick shots are fine to be done with what you have on hand.
+There’s no reason to wait to try and stage everything for a professional arrive when you’re just going to stick it up on Facebook or Instagram!